ikushum/100-days-of-Algorithm-Challenge/README.md

 46) **sum_of_numbers:** The function computes the series starting from 0 and ending until the given number and finally returns a string in the following format :
 "0+1+2+...n = sum "

+### Day 34: March 13, 2017

+47) **count_in_matrix:** The function count_number(n, x) will count the number of x present in a matrix of size nXn where the value of each element of the matrix is the product of the index of its row and columns ie iXj